MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 ---
-title: AcquireTokenInteractive API
+title: Acquiring tokens interactively
+description: "How to acquire tokens with MSAL.NET and user interaction."
 ---

-# `AcquireTokenInteractive` API
+# Acquiring tokens interactively

 The method to use to acquire a token interactively is `IPublicClientApplication.AcquireTokenInteractive`